 Applies to: Configuration Manager (current branch)

 During an OS deployment task sequence, Configuration Manager places the client in provisioning mode.
-(An OS deployment task sequence includes in-place upgrade to Windows 10.)
+(An OS deployment task sequence includes in-place upgrade.)
 In this state, the client doesn't process policy from the site.
 This behavior allows the task sequence to run without risk of additional deployments running on the client.
 When the task sequence completes, either success or handled failure, it exits client provisioning mode.